DeepVigor+: Scalable and Accurate Semi-Analytical Fault Resilience Analysis for Deep Neural Network: Introduction

 It was observed that the majority of existing research works adopt FI (based on simulation, emulation, or irradiation).
 In FI experiments, faults can be accurately modeled, and the behavior of a system is evaluated in the presence of faults.
-However, given the growing size of emerging DNNs and their accelerators \cite{mohaidat2024survey,canziani2016analysis}, obtaining a fully precise evaluation is unfeasible and impractical.
+However, given the growing size of emerging DNNs and their accelerators {\cite{mohaidat2024survey,canziani2016analysis}}, obtaining a fully precise evaluation by FI requires billions of simulations, which takes weeks of execution, making it unfeasible and impractical.

 Throughout the literature, multiple research works are presented to significantly reduce the simulation complexity of FI experiments for DNNs while maintaining statistical accuracy.
-It includes software simulation \cite{chen2019binfi,ruospo2023assessing,PytorchFI2020,weng2024fkeras}, or hardware emulation \cite{khoshavi2020fiji,taheri2023appraiser,taheri2024saffira}.
-Nonetheless, any FI experiment requires a certain level of statistical confidence, which is obtained by a considerably high number of repetitions and a multitude of fault locations \cite{ruospo2023assessing}.
-Therefore, FI-based approaches for reliability assessment are inherently unscalable and take days and weeks using powerful computing resources such as GPU.
+It includes software simulation \cite{chen2019binfi,ruospo2023assessing, PytorchFI2020, weng2024fkeras}, or hardware emulation \cite{khoshavi2020fiji,taheri2023appraiser,taheri2024saffira}.
+Nonetheless, any FI experiment requires a certain level of statistical confidence, which is obtained by a considerable number of repetitions and a multitude of fault locations \cite{ruospo2023assessing}.
+Therefore, FI-based approaches for reliability assessment are inherently non-scalable and they take days and weeks using powerful computing resources such as GPUs.

+On the other hand, analytical approaches are presented to tackle the scalability issue.
+Nonetheless, they cannot provide reliability-oriented metrics, including Vulnerability Factors (VFs), which are an essential metric for reliability evaluation.
+VF is the probability that a fault in a particular structure will result in an error.
+VF is in line with the probabilistic nature of reliability evaluation {\cite{mukherjee2003systematic}}, and it is widely used for reliability analysis of DNNs {\cite{ahmadilivani2024systematic}}.
+However, existing analytical methods attempt to achieve a relative contribution of neurons/weights to construct the classification outputs, and do not represent the impact of faults on the outputs of DNNs in a probabilistic way.
+Therefore, the accuracy of analytical methods is not comparable to that of FI-based methods.